takuoka/PullToBounce/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/PullToBounce.svg)]()

-Pull To Refresh Animation Library for UIScrollView.
+Animated "Pull To Refresh" Library for UIScrollView.

 You can append "pull to refresh" animation to your UIScrollView, UITableView and UICollectionView.